yoasif/yoasif.github.io/_posts/2021-10-10-firefox-suggest-an-anatomy.markdown

 I think this is a good result - I often shop on eBay, and I sometimes use the built in search engine on Firefox to search eBay.

-Other times though, I start off doing a search for "vans ebay" using my default search engine - if I am lucky, my default search engine will have a result with a deep link to eBay with the correct search term.
+Other times though, I start off doing a search for "vans ebay" using my default search engine.
+If I'm lucky, my default search engine will have a result with a deep link to eBay with the correct search term.
 I know that is a little like the people who type "google" into Chrome's address bar to navigate to google.com to continue their search, but Mozilla has understood something that Google learned a long time ago - just because it is possible doesn't mean it is *easy* - and you can monetize making it easier.

 ## What Went Wrong?

-I'm not going to discuss whether it makes sense for Firefox to have ads in its address bar - it was announced previously, and ultimately, it is up to users to decide whether the features make sense for them.
+I'm not going to go over whether it makes sense for Firefox to have ads in its address bar - it was announced previously, and ultimately, it is up to users to decide whether the features make sense for them.
+Additionally, all advertising functionality can be disabled in Firefox, so people that are averse to advertising can customize the browser to their needs.

-I will note that I agree that Mozilla needs to reduce its dependence on search engine royalties, especially after multiple [rounds of layoffs](https://arstechnica.com/information-technology/2020/08/firefox-maker-mozilla-lays-off-250-workers-says-covid-19-lowered-revenue/) - the future of the Mozilla projects (and perhaps the web) that we care about depend on it.
+For what it’s worth, I agree with Mozilla that it needs to reduce its dependence on search engine royalties, especially after multiple [rounds of layoffs](https://arstechnica.com/information-technology/2020/08/firefox-maker-mozilla-lays-off-250-workers-says-covid-19-lowered-revenue/) - the future of the Mozilla projects (and the web) that we care about depend on it.

 The rollout on the other hand, was badly managed and confusing, and that is where I will place my focus.